VZAlvaro23/random-quote-generator/README.md

-Responive react app that displays a random quote from the following URL:
+Responsive react app that displays a random quote from the following URL:

 https://api.adviceslip.com/advice